ygjose/Sci_hub-javascript-bookmarklet/README.md

 # Now, how to use
 <a href="https://sm.ms/image/1JTOCv2MZbP5Yuk" target="_blank"><img src="https://i.loli.net/2020/09/23/1JTOCv2MZbP5Yuk.png" width="380" height="380" /></a>

 Easy peasy!
 You just need to go to the webpage of that paper (say, an article from Elsevier) that you want to download.
-And one that very page you can usually find doi. **Now when you click on the newly created bookmarklet, it should be able to automatically identify the DOI and redirect you to PDF download page of Sci-Hub.**
+And on that very page there is usually a DOI. **Now, when you click on the newly created bookmarklet, it should be able to automatically identify the DOI and redirect you to PDF download page of Sci-Hub.**